LC-dev/KNN-DT-Adult-Shuttle-Datasets/README.md

 ## Project Objectives ✅

 First ML project!
+Machine learning models that predict whether a given adult’s salary is > $50K, and the type of control to apply on a given shuttle.
 Explore preprocessing of the data, the effect of hyperparameters, size of the dataset, and performing model selection.

 ## Methods ✍️